NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 Life Scope J (BSM-9101) Bedside Monitor was released in June 2007 using MU-910R as main unit, and an AY-920PA with four yellow MULTI sockets as the input unit.

-AY-920PA Input Unit with a four-socket Multi-parameter Unit
+AY-920PA Input Unit with expansion box

 - 2 channels of Temperature